plv8/plv8/README.md

 PL/v8 - A Procedural Language in JavaScript powered by V8
 =================================================

-PL/v8 is a shared library that provides a PostgreSQL procedural language powered by V8 JavaScript Engine.
-With this program you can write in JavaScript your function that is callable from SQL.
+PL/v8 is a shared library that provides a PostgreSQL procedural language, powered by the V8 JavaScript Engine.
+With this program, you can write functions in JavaScript, callable from SQL.

 ## Documentation
 The documentation covers the following implemented features: